Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 Drake was certain it would be a mistake not to send images, so they agreed to send both.
 The phonograph – known as the Golden Record – eventually contained over 100 photos and about 90 minutes of audio, including music, people talking, whale songs, a heart beating, and a variety of other sounds.

-Drake chose the photos encoded into the phonograph disc, a few of which are shown below:
+Drake chose the photos encoded on the phonograph disc, a few of which are shown below:

 More photos are available from NASA.